 - 1. All textbooks from all courses in which they are enrolled. - 2.
-Supplies of notepaper, pencils, erasers, etc. - When arriving at ISS, the student will be handed: - The assignment forms from the classroom teacher.
-A sheet listing the regulations and time schedules of ISS.
-Each student will be assigned. - 2.
+Supplies of notepaper, pencils, erasers, etc. - When arriving at ISS, the student will be handed: - 1.
+The assignment forms from the classroom teacher. - 2.
 A sheet listing the regulations and time schedules of ISS.
 Each student will be assigned to an individual carrel.